ceresBakalite/similarity/README.md

 	[location]\Similarity.exe "comparison one"  "comparison two"

-	In addition the command line also supports the following eight arguments:
+	In addition the command line also supports the following seven arguments:

 	MatchingAlgorithm (0,1,2)